 Where do most of the energy spent on Bitcoin mining come from?

-According to research conducted by CoinShares Research, 74% of the energy consumed by the Bitcoin network comes from renewable sources in Sichuan province, China and it is here, which is concentrated around 50% of Bitcoin’s global hashrate since, during the rainy season, the local hydroelectric plant produces energy in excess, and starts to distribute it at prices almost insignificant.
+According to research conducted by CoinShares Research, 74% of the energy consumed by the Bitcoin network comes from renewable sources in Sichuan province, China.
+It is here, which is concentrated around 50% of Bitcoin’s global hashrate since, during the rainy season, the local hydroelectric plant produces energy in excess.
+It starts to distribute it at prices almost insignificant.

 At Cambridge University, another survey shows that in 2020, the Bitcoin network consumed half the energy consumed by unused household appliances worldwide, plugged in, in the United States alone.